Signs Your Baby Is Too Hot or Too Cold

 That’s why checking the chest or upper back usually gives a better idea.

-If you’re also dealing with unsettled nights, my sleep pressure guide links in well with this because temperature and sleep can overlap more than you’d think.
+links in well with this because temperature and sleep can overlap more than you’d think.

 What helps: Products I actually used